 - Most cyclists ride most efficiently with the ball of the foot over the pedal spindle.
-To achieve that position it’s usually best to position the cleat as far back as it will go.

 - Practise clipping into the pedal and releasing without looking down.
 Most important, practise unclipping your dominant foot whenever you’re coming up to a stop.